 Administrative Medical Assistant: Job, Outlook and Training Info

 Explore the career requirements for administrative medical assistants.
 Get the facts about job duties, career outlook, and necessary training to determine if this is the right career for you.
-Schools offering Health Care Administration degrees can also be found in these popular choices.
+Schools offering Medical Office Administration degrees can also be found in these popular choices.